Speech synthesis data preparation process

 Efficiency in Practice

-In production environments, using a GPU can dramatically increase processing efficiency.
-Tests show that a single A800 GPU can batch‑process roughly 3,000 hours of audio data per day.
+In real‑world production environments, using GPUs can dramatically increase processing efficiency.
+Tests show that a single A800 GPU can process roughly 3,000 hours of audio data per day in batch mode.

-Chinese open‑source speech corpora suitable for training speech synthesis models.
+Chinese open‑source speech datasets suitable for training speech synthesis models.

 | Dataset Name | Duration (hours) | Number of Speakers | Quality |